 All charity organisations want to raise money and awareness for their particular good cause and one of the most effective ways to do that is by having a non-profit website.
 Build a non-profit site and create a place that can not only provide information on your latest fund raisers and events but also let people know how they can sponsor an event and how their donations can make a difference.

 Once you get your domain and hosting in order, buy a template or have a web designer draw one for you.
 Or you could get our Website Builder and choose a professional one from our collection of pre-designed, ready-to-go charity website templates.
-The great thing about using our website builder is that you don’t need any programming skills and it includes everything you need to create your charity site and promote it online.
+The great thing about using our website builder is that you don’t need any programming skills and it includes everything you need to create your charity site.

 Now let’s look at the six basic things you need to have on your charity website to build trust and convince people to donate and contribute.

 Here are a few things you can do to ensure you have a great charity website that encourages donations and volunteering.

 1. Clearly explain what your organisation does